mdmtk/docs/edge/source/guide/csp/analytics.md

 Description:

->This will set the Transport Method that will be used for data that is collected on the device, which can be set to cloud transport or file based transport.

->If there is an error in this configuration, the Transport Method will default to cloud transport.
-Also, if this configuration is missing from the Request XML document, the XML will be returned with a "parm-error" for the TransportMethod parm.
+>This parm allows you to control whether data collected by the Analytics Engine is stored on the device or sent to the Cloud.

 <div class="parm-table">
  <table>